-Founded in 1986 as a non-profit language school and center for international exchange, Penobscot School is a unique community international school.
-Over the years, over six thousand locals and over 500 foreigners have advanced their foreign language skills at Penobscot School and have learned more about the world in the process.
+Founded in 1986 as a non-profit language school and center for international exchange, Penobscot Language School is a unique community international school.
+Over the years, over six thousand locals and over 500 foreigners have advanced their foreign language skills at Penobscot Language School and have learned more about the world in the process.

 Joan grew up in Orono, Maine and earned her B.A. in Modern Languages (Spanish and German) after studying at Brandeis University and the University of Maine.
 She then earned her M.A. in French at Miami of Ohio.
 During this time, she taught French to undergraduate students and focused her own studies on literary theory.
 After earning a second masters in Counselor Education, Joan spent nineteen years as a mental health clinician.